gur22-09/Doodle-Jump/README.md

 A simple JS implementation of one of my favourite games Doodle Jump.

 ## Controls
-.press left arrow key to move "Left"
+* press left arrow key to move "Left"
-.pre right arrow key to move "Right"
+* pre right arrow key to move "Right"
-.press up arrow key to stop left or right movement
+* press up arrow key to stop left or right movement